Academic Policy 1405.11

 Research, Clinical, or Professor of Practice

-In order to merit promotion to full professor, the candidate must document continuous and high-quality impact in both teaching and scholarship as appropriate to the discipline and their appointment.
+In order to merit promotion to full professor, the tenured candidate must document continuous and high-quality impact in both teaching and scholarship as appropriate to their discipline.
 In addition, the candidate must document satisfactory academic service to the university, discipline, profession, or public.

 Tenured and tenure-track candidates must be effective scholars and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a national or international reputation in their discipline.
 Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents.